hero-section

 Antisense oligonucleotides (ASOs)1-3

-Short, chemically modified oligonucleotides that bind to
+Short, chemically modifed oligonucleotides that bind to

-of TTR protein via ASO-RNAse
+prevent production of TTR protein

 RNA interference (RNAi) therapeutics1-3

-Double-stranded small interfering RNAs (siRNAs) that bind to TTR messenger RNA (mRNA) and prevent production of TTR protein via the RNAi pathway.
+Double-stranded small interfering RNAs (siRNA) that bind to TTR mRNA and prevent production of TTR protein via the RNA-induced silencing complex (RISC).

 Orthotopic liver transplant (OLT)1,2

-A potential treatment option for patients presenting with early stages of polyneuropathy that removes
+A potential treatment option for patients presenting with early stages of polyneuropathy that removes the

-primary source of mutant TTR.
+primary source of variant TTR.

 Stabilizing TTR tetramers